 The course emphasizes analysis of existing systems and designs of new systems using common structured and object-oriented modeling tools.
 It also includes the development of information systems from the analysis of present information flow, system specifications, and modeling.
-Prerequisite: ISYS 170.
 3 credits.

 The topics may vary from semester to semester.
 May be repeated for credit when topics change.
 1-3 credits.

-Primarily intended for transfer of credit earned abroad in courses in information systems & security.
+Primarily intended for transfer of credit earned abroad in courses in Information Systems & Cyber Security.
 1-18 credits.

-A general over-view of information systems.
+A general overview of information systems.
 Planning, designing and implementing information management systems.
 Emphasis is on application of the systems.
-Prerequisite: ISYS 170.
 3 credits.

 Introduction to theory of data structure, implementation of database models, and applications using a conventional database system.
-Prerequisites: ISYS 370 and one of ISYS 272, ISYS 372, or CMSC 160.
+Prerequisite: ISYS 370 or CMSC 362.
 3 credits.

 This class focuses on cyber security as well as corresponding cyber law, policy, and methods and tools for gaining forensic information from computer systems and networks.
 It includes case studies of cyber crimes as well as information on the capabilities and limitations of forensics techniques used in the analysis of cyber crime.
-Prerequisite: CMSC 121 or ISYS 170, or permission of the instructor.
+Prerequisite: ISYS 370, CMSC 121 or CMSC 160; or permission of the instructor.
 3 credits.

 Must be approved by the head of the department.
 May be repeated as ISYS 391.
 1-18 credits.

 Development of an information system from the analysis of present information flow, system specifications and equipment selection to implementation.
 Emphasis on analysis of existing systems and design of new systems.
-Prerequisite: ISYS 370 and ISYS 373.
+Prerequisite: ISYS 373.
 3 credits.
 SP

 A study of voice and data communications concepts, including network components, strategies, topologies, planning and design issues, security considerations, evaluation/performance criteria, and management control requirements.
 Topics cover physical components as well as theoretical issues.
 Course includes in-class lectures as well as hands-on lab experiences with physical media, microcomputer connectors, and network operating systems.
-Prerequisite: ISYS 370.
+Prerequisite: ISYS 370 or CMSC 121.
 3 credits.

 An in-depth study of programming techniques used in Web page design.
 Topics can include HTML and derivative languages, server-side programming, client-side programming, Web server architecture, and Web security.
 Use of these programming techniques to create contemporary applications will be covered.
 These applications can include, but are not limited to, shopping carts, guest books, login validation, database access and manipulation, form processing, auctions, and chat rooms.
 Other applications and techniques may be covered that reflect current trends in Web design and use.
-Prerequisites: Successful completion of a programming course prior to enrollment in this course is required as well as ISYS 373 or CMSC 362 or permission of instructor.
+Prerequisites: ISYS 272 or CMSC 160 and one of the following: ISYS 170, ISYS 370, or CMSC 362; or permission of instructor.
 3 credits.

 An on-the-job learning experience designed to apply management information systems concepts and principles.
-Prerequisites: Cumulative and major GPA of 2.33 or greater, 60 credits or more, declared business or economics major, a declared concentration ISYS 370, MANG 391, and permission of the internship instructor.
-2-3 credits per internship placement; limited to a maximum of 6 credits.
-Fulfills General Education Goal 14
+Prerequisites: Cumulative and major GPA of 2.33 or greater, 60 credits or more, declared business or economics major, a declared concentration, ISYS 370, MANG 391, and permission of the internship director.
+2-3 credits per internship placement; limited to a maximum of 6 credits. *Fulfills General Education Goal 14